Answers to the most asked questions about using Mailman and administering lists on a day-to-day basis.

 If Mailman sees the number of recipients exceeding it's threshold (10 by default) it will hold the message for your approval.
 To increase Mailman's threshold for this:

 Yes.
-Please read MailmanLists' Refund policy for details.
+Please read MailmanLists' refund policy in the Terms and conditions.

 MailmanLists will email you a reminder 30 days before your list expires, then again 7 days before.
 If the list hasn't been renewed by the due date, you'll receive another reminder on the day, then a final reminder a week after - before the list is closed.